 - 36.1 If there is a dispute between the Parties, their senior representatives who have authority to settle the dispute will, within 28 days of a written request from the other Party, meet in good faith to resolve the dispute by commercial negotiation. - 36.2 If the dispute is not resolved at that meeting, the Parties can attempt to settle it by mediation using the Centre for Effective Dispute Resolution ("CEDR") Model Mediation Procedure current at the time of the dispute.
 If the Parties cannot agree on a mediator, the mediator will be nominated by CEDR.
-If either Party does not wish to use, or continue to use mediation, or mediation does not resolve the dispute, the dispute must be resolved using clauses 36.3 to 36.5. - 36.3 Unless the Buyer refers the dispute to arbitration using clause 36.4, the Parties irrevocably agree that the courts of England and Wales have exclusive jurisdiction. : - The Supplier agrees that the Buyer has the exclusive right to refer any dispute to be finally resolved by arbitration under the London Court of International Arbitration Rules current at the time of the dispute.
+If either Party does not wish to use, or continue to use mediation, or mediation does not resolve the dispute, the dispute must be resolved using clauses 36.3 to 36.5.
+The Mediator / Mediation process is outlined in Annex 6 Dispute Resolution Procedure. - Unless the Buyer refers the dispute to arbitration using clause 36.4, the Parties irrevocably agree that the courts of England and Wales have exclusive jurisdiction to settle any Dispute or claim (whether contractual or non-contractual) that arises out of or in connection with this Contract or its subject matter or formation. - 36.4 The Supplier agrees that the Buyer has the exclusive right to refer any dispute, that cannot be resolved under the resolution process, to be finally resolved by arbitration under the London Court of International Arbitration Rules current at the time of the dispute.
 There will be only one arbitrator.
 The seat or legal place of the arbitration will be London and the proceedings will be in English.
+The Supplier agrees that the referral to arbitration shall be a 'final resolution' only and shall only be implemented if all other resolutions/rectifications between both parties have been attempted and failed.
+Further details can be found at Annex 6 Dispute Resolution Procedure. - 36.5 Both Parties have the right to refer a dispute to arbitration even if the Supplier has started or has attempted to start court proceedings under clause 36.3, unless the Buyer has agreed to the court proceedings or participated in them.
+Even if court proceedings have started, the Parties must do everything necessary to ensure that the court proceedings are stayed in favour of any arbitration proceedings if they are started under clause 36.4. - 36.6 The Supplier cannot suspend the performance of the Contract during any dispute and the Buyer shall make all the payments due for the use of the Deliverables during any dispute, unless the dispute is specifically involving contract charges.